stripe/stripe-react-native/README.md

 }
 ```

-to your `app.json` file, where `my.merchant.id` is the Apple merchant ID obtained [here](https://stripe.com/docs/apple-pay?platform=react-native).
+to your `app.json` file, where `merchantIdentifier` is the Apple merchant ID obtained [here](https://stripe.com/docs/apple-pay?platform=react-native).
 Otherwise, Apple Pay will not work as expected.
+If you have multiple `merchantIdentifier`s, you can provide them all in an array.

 ### Android